nodeshift/faas-js-runtime/README.md

 at `localhost:8080`.
 The incoming request may be a [Cloud Event](https://github.com/cloudevents/sdk-javascript#readme.) or just a simple HTTP GET request.
-In either case, the function will receive a `Context` object instance that has an `event` property.
+In either case, the function will receive a `Context` object instance that has an `cloudevent` property.
 For a raw HTTP request, the incoming request is converted to a Cloud Event.

 The invoked user function can be `async` but that is not required.